All Episodes

 Students, staff, and faculty of color get to determine the racial awareness and inclusion curriculum.

-I mean, that the inmates have been granted the asylum here.
+I mean, the inmates have been granted the asylum here.

 Racism has no place in our society, he tweeted.

-There's less friction if you simply accept the premise and particularly if you're Republican and you want to prove to people you're not a racist or a sexist or a bigot or a homophobe.
+There's less friction if you simply accept the premise, and particularly if you're Republican and you want to prove to people you're not a racist or a sexist or a bigot or a homophobe or what have you.

-Okay, on to the the latest on the Ben Carson story.
+Okay, on to the latest on the Ben Carson story.

-In no particular order, this is this is uh I'm gonna go back to November 6th here.
+In no particular order, I'm going to go back to November 6th here.

 This is last Friday at the end of the day, which was a barn burner of a day here on the EIB network, where Politico's Ben Carson scoop went wrong.

-They wanted the reader to believe that Ben Carson in his book and on the campaign trail has been telling people that he applied for admission to the Naval Academy and was accepted and was offered a four-year scholarship, and then went to the naval camp.
+They wanted the reader to believe that Ben Carson, in his book and on the campaign trail, has been telling people that he applied for admission to the Naval Academy and was accepted and was offered a four-year scholarship and then went to the Naval Campaign.

-And the story was was bouncing off the headline.
+And the story was bouncing off the headline.

-And that the story was Carson's claims untrue campaign, acknowledges, apologizes for whatever.
+And the story was Carson's claims untrue, campaign acknowledges, apologizes for whatever.

 But the thing is, Carson never said that he went to the Naval Academy.